This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

-Do this repeatedly until the dog is comfortable putting their feet up on the seat and slowly work through this until the dog will lean into the car and get a treat from you.
+Do this repeatedly until the dog is comfortable putting their feet up on the seat and slowly work through this until the dog leans into the car and gets a treat from you.

 Step 2: Teach your dog the “load up” command

-When the dog will put their feet onto the seat and take treats, call the dog while you are inside the car and give them a command to jump in.
+When the dog puts their feet onto the seat and takes treats, call the dog while you are inside the car and give them a command to jump in.
 I like to use the command “load up”.

 SERVICE DOG TIP: One of the service dog schools that Colby volunteers at uses the command “Car” to tell a dog to jump into the car.
 Here’s a list of other service dog commands Colby has learned over the years.

 At this point, if the dog is not committing to jumping in all the way, it is helpful to walk the dog up to the car and get some momentum as you lead them to the door and tell them to “load up”